Skip to main content

 ETHN 111.
 Native American Literature

-ETHN 112A (cross-listed with HIUS 108A).
-History of Native Americans in the United States I
+ETHN 112A.
+History of Native American and Indigenous Peoples in the US I

-ETHN 112B (cross-listed with HIUS 108B).
-History of Native Americans in the United States II
+ETHN 112B.
+History of Native American and Indigenous Peoples in the US II

 ETHN 112C.
 California Native American History